In this recipe

 - A mixer

 Why?
-Because these methods make the milk slightly frothy.
-But they donโt create the thick foam you need for a cappuccino.
+Because these methods only make the milk slightly frothy.
+We tested them, and they don’t create the thick foam you need for a true cappuccino.

 Best Ways to Make Espresso Without a Machine